yokonoha/timesysRe/en.md

 ## New!

-From Rev.2, 12-hour format and AM/PM notation are now supported!
+From Rev.2, AM/PM notation are now supported!

 ## About Licenses